neo4j-labs/llm-graph-builder/README.md

 ## Usage
-1. Connect to Neo4j Aura Instance which can be both AURA DS or AURA DB by passing URI and password or using Neo4j credentials file.
+1. Connect to Neo4j Aura Instance which can be both AURA DS or AURA DB by passing URI and password through Backend env, fill using login dialog or drag and drop the Neo4j credentials file.
 2. To differntiate we have added different icons.
 For AURA DB we have a database icon and for AURA DS we have scientific molecule icon right under Neo4j Connection details label.
 3. Choose your source from a list of Unstructured sources to create graph.
 4. Change the LLM (if required) from drop down, which will be used to generate graph.